 - You may be asked to share past experiences with the interviewer.
 For example, you may be asked to describe a situation in which you applied your knowledge to overcome obstacles or problems.

 - Ideally, you should briefly describe the situation you found yourself in, summarize the actions that you took, and state the outcome based on your actions.

 Interview Tip #15: Be Prepared to Answer Unexpected Questions

-- That’s designed to see how you cope with the unexpected.
+- That’s designed to see how quick you can think on your feet.

 Interview Tip #16: Avoid Making Negative Statements about Previous Jobs or Employers

 - Be diplomatic.
 No matter how bad your last job or boss was, there’s probably something good you learned from the experience.
 Emphasize the positive… with a smile.

 - Maintain your enthusiasm right through to the end.
 Don’t let your guards down.
 Smile, shake hands firmly, and be sure to thank your interviewer for his or her time.
 Don’t hesitate to say, “I hope we’ll have the opportunity to work together in the future.”